DirectedEdges/specs-plugin/.github/ISSUE_TEMPLATE/bug_report.md

 3. Scroll down to '....'
 4. See error

-### Expected behavior

-{A clear and concise description of what you expected to happen}

 ### Screenshot

 {If applicable, add screenshots such as the Figma canvas, layer panel or design panel}

-### Console log

-{Paste the text or screenshot of error displayed in the console log.
-To open the console log in Figma, select Plugins > Development > Open console _before_ running the plugin to reproduce the error}

 ### Additional context